choria-io/asyncjobs/README.md

 client.EnqueueTask(ctx, task)
 ```

-Tasks are processes by horizontally and vertically scalable.
+Tasks are processes by horizontally and vertically scalable processes.
 Typically, a Handler handles one type of Task.
 We have Prometheus
 integration, concurrency and backoffs configured.

 ```go